 It is best to let partners know, and to suggest that they do make an STD appointment.
 There will be a natural fear of not wishing to let the partner know and there is likely to be embarrassment but remember that 15% of young people have been exposed to HPV with only 1% having a wart.

 The issues for the Partner are that they have warts they are unaware of (eg. in the vagina or cervix) or another STD.
 Around 90% of genital warts are caused by HPV types 6 and 11 and these are not the HPV types that cause cervical cancer.
-However, other HPV subtypes are linked with cervical cancer and it is important for females to have regular pap smears.
-In summary, it is sensible for partners to make an appointment to discuss these issues and consider examination for warts, STD testing and pap smears..
+However, other HPV sub-types are linked with cancer of the cervix.
+It is therefore important for women to have regular cervical cancer tests.
+In summary, it is sensible for partners to make an appointment to discuss these issues and consider examination for warts, STD testing and cervical cancer tests.